THE STILL LIFE WORKSHOPTM

 Applications – How you can use the Still Life Workshop™

-There are a range of applications where you can consider including the Still Life Process as part of your learning & development programmes.
+There is a range of applications where you can consider including the Still Life Process as part of your learning & development programmes.
 From my own experience and application, these have included:

 - “Diversity & Inclusion” – to encourage workplace colleagues to develop a deeper insight into and understanding of each other’s life stories.
 How, ‘it is only when I know your story that I really see who you are – and not the narrow stereotype that I have right now”.
 We have found that the greatest challenge of Diversity is the greatest opportunity.
 The Still Life Workshop helps people understand how different each other is whilst at the same time how much we have in common…